 Far too many puppy classes have unstructured playtime where all the puppies are allowed off the lead to charge around together.
 The ‘trainers’ have little understanding of behaviour, canine body language, and breed types, and they just leave everyone to sort it out for themselves!

 This teaches the stronger pushy puppies how to be bullies, and the nervous puppies that it is right to be fearful, as there are some real bullies out there.
 These are often the foundations of dog-to-dog aggression problems.
-And even the fairly well balanced puppies who think it’s loads of fun, just learn to ignore their owners, as other dogs are far more fun!

 Not only do the confident dogs learn to ignore their owners, fearful dogs, who are often left to fend for themselves learn that they can’t rely on their owner, they have to make their own decisions, and they have to look after themselves.
 In other words, they lose the trust they should have in their owner.

-Remember that these puppies are learning their soft skills – and what they learn now, in that first 14-16 weeks, will determine their future social interactions.
-They are learning how to interact with others, and what is dangerous as well as what is safe.
 Your aim, and the aim of a puppy class, is to teach them social skills – not teach them that other dogs can be dangerous.
 And you do not want to give the bolder stronger puppies a chance to practise being thugs at a time when they are learning these social skills.

 About the Author

 Carolyn is an accredited behaviourist and trainer with over 20 years experience working with dogs and other companion animals.
-She has written books, over 500 published articles and trains owners and professionals alike both nationally and internationally.
+She has written books, over 800 published articles and trains owners and professionals alike, both nationally and internationally.
+She is currently the Chair of the UK Dog Behaviour and Training Charter.
 Carolyn is also an experienced broadcaster and presenter, has appeared in five TV series’ and countless radio shows.
-Her passion is for helping owners build a strong and positive relationship with their dogs and fully develop the potential of the bond between them.
+Her passion is for helping owners build a strong and positive relationship with the companion animals who share their lives, and fully develop the potential of the bond between them.

 More articles from Carolyn Menteith